vrikodar/P4ck3t/P4ck3t.md

 ## MAC address

- - 48 bits in Lenght
+ - 48 bits in Length
  - OUI portion 24 bits + Station Address 24 bits
  - OUI is the organizational identifier which tells us the company manufacturing the device
  - End Station adddress has to be a unique value